teves-castro/bulky/README.md

 bulky
 =====
 Bulky is an idiomatic bulk insert interface for databases.
-It gives you the ability to use the native bulk copy mechanism of your database (currently SQL Server, MySQL, or SQLite) simply, using plain C# objects and an extension method on `IDbConnection`, much like how [Dapper](https://github.com/SamSaffron/dapper-dot-net) functions.
+It gives you the ability to use the native bulk copy mechanism of your database simply, using plain C# objects and an extension method on `IDbConnection`, much like how [Dapper](https://github.com/SamSaffron/dapper-dot-net) functions.

 ### Why would I use this?
 - You want simple, high speed bulk inserts of large collections of objects